PROJECTS

 Project reference: DPI2007-66728-C02-01

-Title: Closed loop glucose control in diabetes mellitus 1 and critically ill patients – INSULAID2
+Title: Closed-loop glycemic control in patients with type 1 diabetes mellitus and critically ill patients

 Participating centers: Coordinated project